 More than almost any other country in the Western Hemisphere, Colombia has improved its image among travelers over the last several years – but is it enough?
-Is it safe to travel to Colombia?
+Is it safe to travel to Colombia in 2022?

 Since the decades-long civil war between Colombia’s government and the FARC rebels was settled in 2016, Colombia has opened itself to the world like never before.
 The country is safer, easier to get to, easier to get around, and generally more tourist-friendly.

 Colombia’s major cities have reinvented and remodeled themselves and frequently show up on must-see lists.
 The country is even relatively family-friendly, with ecotourism preserves, snorkeling adventures, kids’ museums, and zoos to catch and keep kids’ attention.

 Facts About Safety In Colombia

 When it comes to safety, Colombia still requires some careful consideration.

 The latest Global Peace Index ranked Colombia 144th out of 164 countries, citing high levels of access to weapons, homicides, internal conflict, and displaced people.

 The U.S. State Department has Colombia at a level-4 (do not travel) status, primarily because of COVID-19, though it notes that Americans should not travel to the following departments (states) because of threats of violence and terrorism:

 - Cauca (except Popayán)